atenash/Machine-Learning-A-Z/README.md

       from sklearn.model_selection import train_test_split
       x_train,x_test,y_train,y_test=train_test_split(x,y,test_size=0.2)

-   point1: We do not apply fit method on test set because indeed the features of the test set need to be scaled by the same scaler that was used on the training set.
-We cannot get a new scaler.

-   point2: we do not apply feature scaling on dummy variables because they are already in the range of [-3,3]
    ###### Feature Scaling
    Now, even without knowing anything about feature scaling, please remember that feature scaling is always applied to columns.
 Feature scaling is never applied across columns, so you wouldn't apply feature scaling to data inside a row.let's have a look at what feature scaling actually is.
 So there are multiple types of feature scaling, multiple techniques.
 We're going to look at the two main ones, **normalization** and **standardization**.